Cphdat3sem2017f/Network/README.md

 ## Business competences
 This week will provide students with:
-- The necessary background to implement and code user defined network protocols.
+- The necessary background to implement and code user defined network protocols on top of TCP or UDP.
 - The minimal network knowledge, required to setup a Web Server Infrastructure used by a professional web-application